(Click the character infographic to download.)

 When he meets Macduff, who complements him in courage and experience, he starts to get it together.
 He comforts Macduff after the man's children and wife are killed, saying "Dispute it like a man" (4.3.259), and he helps come up with and carry out the plot that wins the kingdom back from Macbeth.

 He also shows himself to be much savvier than his dad.
-To test Macduff's honor, Malcolm pretends that he's even worst than Macbeth: he says that there's "no bottom, none,/ In my voluptuousness"; that he's so greedy that he'd steal jewels and lands from the nobles; and that he lacks any kingly virtues.
+To test Macduff's honor, Malcolm pretends that he's even worse than Macbeth: he says that there's "no bottom, none,/ In my voluptuousness"; that he's so greedy that he'd steal jewels and lands from the nobles; and that he lacks any kingly virtues.
 What virtues, you ask?

 justice, verity, temperance, stableness,